khanhbrandy/Association_rule_mining/README.md

-# Frequent_keyword_basket_mining
+# Keyword_basket_recommendation
-An example of Implementing frequent itemset algorithms
+An example of Implementing frequent itemset algorithm in keyword suggestion